 You May have all the above.
 You might be addicted to the narcissist through trauma bond.
 You might have CPTSD.
 Depression, anxiety, you will also be addicted through your subconscious human needs.

 Take those steps to recover from anxiety.
 Take those baby steps to heal, grieve and heal.
 Take those each and every moment of each and every day.

 Another way to heal through your human needs.

-If you’ve read the other human needs, post you’ll know if not a quick recap.
-Once you meet three, you become addicted, and you can meet them, negatively, neutrally or positivity.
-So not is the time to meet them in a positive way and help you break free from the narcissist Abuse and stop attracting narcissistic people, or even if you attract a couple, walk away straight away.
+If you’ve read the other human needs post, you’ll know if not a quick recap.
+Once you meet three of your human needs, you become addicted, and you can meet them negatively, neutrally or positively.
+So now is the time to meet them positively and help you break free from the narcissist Abuse and stop attracting narcissistic people, or even if you attract a couple, walk away straight away.

 The need for Certainty to feel safe and secure, ways to refill it positive.

 - Set yourself small tasks at first, and make sure you complete each one.